 I ignored his taunt, but quickened my pace to keep up with his long strides.

 Father Pius led me up the cathedral steps and into his office.
-When we arrived, Miss Taris was seated next to the hearth near a crackling fire, holding herself and shivering.
+When we arrived, I saw that Miss Taris was seated by the hearth near a crackling fire, holding herself and shivering.

 She was still dressed in her peasant’s clothes from the previous night, and her spectacles lay on the small table beside her.
 Even though she was shivering, her forehead was beaded with sweat, and her long hair stuck to her face in wet ropes.